Skip to content

 Providing authentication information with requests are crucial to access otherwise private information on the server.
 This is why, starting with this version, changed the way how setting up authentication information for a request works.
 Instead of just be able to set a username-password pair for a request, the HTTPRequest class now has a property that accepts an IAuthenticator implementation.

-The plugin ships with two, ready to use authenticators: CrendetialAuthenticator and BearerTokenAuthenticator.
+The plugin ships with two, ready to use authenticators: CredentialAuthenticator and BearerTokenAuthenticator.
 Both authenticator is located in the Best.HTTP.Request.Authenticators namespace.

-The CrendetialAuthenticator is there to support Basic and Digest HTTP authentications.
-The authenticator accepts a Crendetials instance containing the username and password:
+The CredentialAuthenticator is there to support Basic and Digest HTTP authentications.
+The authenticator accepts a Credentials instance containing the username and password:

 1